yegor256/blog/_posts/2014/may/2014-05-05-oop-alternative-to-utility-classes.md

 [Utility Classes are Evil](http://stackoverflow.com/questions/3340032/utility-classes-are-evil).

-A dry summary of all their arguments is that utility classes are not proper objects; therefore, they don't fit into object-oriented world.
-They were inherited from procedural programming, mostly because we were used to a functional decomposition paradigm back then.
+A dry summary of all their arguments is that utility classes are not proper **objects**; therefore, they don't fit into object-oriented world.
+They were inherited from **procedural** programming, mostly because we were used to a functional decomposition paradigm back then.

 Assuming you agree with the arguments and want to stop using utility classes,